 Why do we swell up?

 During pregnancy our body has 50% more blood in order to adequately perfuse the placenta.
-Basically we have “grown us more plumbing” so we need extra blood to fill it all up!
+Basically, we have “grown us some more plumbing” so we need extra blood to fill it all up!

 The placenta also produces an excess of the hormone progesterone, which causes fluid and sodium retention. (source)

 As your uterus grows larger, it compresses the large vessels that allow our blood to return to the heart.
 This means the blood is pooling in your lower extremities and causing fluid to leak out into your legs, ankles, and feet.